-Hog Island's nest cam overlooks Rachel and Steve, a pair of Ospreys now in their sixth year of nesting on the island.
+Hog Island's nest cam overlooks Rachel and Steve, a pair of Ospreys now in their seventh year of nesting on the island.
 The webcam offers an intimate view of their private life and all its drama, including fighting off nest predators and nurturing young chicks.
 And even though it's billed as an Osprey cam, occasionally other species stop by for their 15 minutes of fame.

 Windows on Wildlife: Hog Island's Nature Intervention Policy and 2019 Deterrence Plan